jup-ag/space-station/docs/7-tokens-and-dexes/3-geting-tokens-on-jup.md

 **Community validation process**
 - To allow time for community discovery and discussion, reviews are generally done on a weekly basis.
 Your PR will not be reviewed until there is some community support.
 Once there is, it will be reviewed within a week.
 - Please go through the README on the github repo carefully  -- it contains everything you need to know with sample PRs and notes on how to engage the community.
-- For projects with some traction, which plans to launch a new token, you can request to be included in the strict-list before being tradable on Jupiter.
-Please note that the token will only be showed in the UI once the liquidity requirements above have been met.
+- If you are a known project with traction, with an upcoming token launch, you can request to be included in the strict-list before your token is tradable on Jupiter.
+Please note that the token will only be showned in the UI once the liquidity requirements above have been met.
-- Finally, to avoid misleading users, it is not allowed to ask to be added to the strict-list if the token uses the name (or similarly named) of an existing token (like Ethereum, Bitcoin, ...)
+- Tokens that seem to intentionally mislead users, such as those named similarly to popular tokens, will not be validated.

-You can also get the list of tokens via the [Token List API](/docs/apis/token-list-api).
+You can get our list of validated tokens via the [Token List API](/docs/apis/token-list-api).